 An individual who is denied eligibility due to excess home equity may request an Undue Hardship Waiver.
-(Re.
-MS E-517) An example of a situation in which an undue hardship may exist is if the individual makes an allegation that the home equity should not be counted because of a legal impediment to selling or transferring the home.
+(Refer to MS E-517.)
+An example of a situation in which an undue hardship may exist is if the individual makes an allegation that the home equity should not be counted because of a legal impediment to selling or transferring the home.

-The eligibility worker will submit all Home Equity Undue Hardship Waiver requests and supporting documentation to the Division of County Operations (DCO) Hardship Waiver Committee.
 A decision on the hardship waiver will be made by the Hardship Waiver Committee.
-The eligibility worker will send the committee decision and information about the right to appeal the decision to the person who applied for the waiver.
-If the person who applied for the waiver disagrees with the DHS decision, they may appeal the decision within thirty (30) days of receipt of the notice about the DHS decision (MS J-100).
+If the person who applied for the waiver disagrees with the DHS decision, they may appeal the decision within thirty-five (35) days of the date of notice about the DHS decision (MS J-100).